 To set the refresh interval for time series charts, you can also specify the bucket size as an optional argument to the

-You can visualize the results of your NRQL query in New Relic One:
+You can visualize the results of your NRQL query in through real time charts:

-- Use the data explorer to start building a chart.
+- Use the Metrics & events explorer to start building a chart.

 - In your NRQL query, adjust the